aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```bash
 ping <%= $web_server_ip %>
 ```
-> If your network is configured correctly you should see the pings between these separate VMs, from the ids_server SSH session.
+> If your network is configured correctly, from the Tcpdump running on the ids_server you should see the pings between these separate VMs (the desktop, and the web_server).
 Take the time to confirm that this is working.

-Once you have seen tcpdump in action displaying these packets ==press Ctrl-C to exit==
+Once you have seen tcpdump in action displaying these packets ==press Ctrl-C to exit.==

 Tcpdump can format the output in various ways, showing various levels of detail.

-From the ids_server SSH session tab:
+**From the ids_server SSH session** tab, ==run:==

 ```bash
 tcpdump -q